Awsomeworld304/EscapeServer/README.md

 # EscapeServer
 ![80% Complete](https://progress-bar.xyz/80)\
-The Python server backend to the MIT App Inventor App final project.
+The Python server backend to the MIT App Inventor App final project.\
+This might be turned into a standalone webapp in the future.

 ## Features
 Custom database design.\